 Dorothy was voted Britain’s Technology Journalist of the Year and has written - as Dorothy Walker - for most of the national newspapers.
 She runs a bid-writing practice working with infrastructure companies.
 Her early career was in financial systems in the City, in business development and marketing.
 Dorothy became a Trustee of the Charitable Trust in 2020.
 She has served as Deacon of the Incorporation of Wrights, heading the Glasgow-based charity, and as a Trustee of the Trades House of Glasgow.
 Dorothy holds a degree in archaeology from London’s Institute of Archaeology, and she and her husband have restored their medieval Lauriston Castle in Aberdeenshire, once a royal fortress.

-Following five years with the British Army, Hedley spent time as an underwriter and then as a broker in the Lloyd’s insurance market.
-More recently he has worked in the oil industry providing financial, logistics and project management support to frontier oilfield development projects in the Falkland Islands and across Africa.
+Hedley’s career has been with the military, as an underwriter and then as a broker in the Lloyd’s insurance market and more recently with the oil industry providing financial, logistics and project management support to frontier oilfield development projects in the Falkland Islands and across Africa.
 Hedley is a Chartered Certified Accountant and a Fellow of the Chartered Insurance Institute.
-He supports the Basketmakers Charitable Trust as the Honorary Secretary.
+He is a Trustee of the Charitable Trust with responsibility for Donations and is the Honorary Secretary.